angular/angular/aio/content/guide/service-worker-communications.md

 The two update events, `available` and `activated`, are `Observable` properties of `SwUpdate`:

-<code-example path="service-worker-getting-started/src/app/log-update.service.ts" linenums="false" title="log-update.service.ts" region="sw-update"> </code-example>
+<code-example path="service-worker-getting-started/src/app/log-update.service.ts" linenums="false" header="log-update.service.ts" region="sw-update"> </code-example>

 You can use these events to notify the user of a pending update or to refresh their pages when the code they are running is out of date.